Stevie-Ray/hangtime-grip-connect/packages/core/README.md

 - [@CassimLadha](https://github.com/CassimLadha) for sharing insights on reading the Motherboards data.
 - [@donaldharvey](https://github.com/donaldharvey) for a valuable example on connecting to the motherboard.
+- [@ecstrema](https://github.com/ecstrema) for providing an example on how to play games with the entralpi.

 ## Disclamer